 The main garments for both men and women (skirt, blouse, waistcoat, breeches, jackets, coats, etc.) were made of animal skin (elk) or leather or homespun materials (linen, wool and then later cotton).
 Wooden clogs (trätofflor) are a traditional article of Swedish clothing that remains common even today.
 Nowadays, however, there is leather on top for added comfort, but they used to be made entirely from wood, because of the availability of the resource, and because people were too poor to afford leather shoes.
 Waist bags (kjolvaska) made of linen, wool or leather were worn by both men and women outside the skirt or trousers.
 The design announces the parish or province of the wearer, with some of the designs dating back to the medieval ages.

 Although each of the provinces have their own costumes, certain articles of women’s clothing are found throughout Sweden.
 The apron (forklade) is the focal point of a woman’s costume.
 The aprons were originally made of linen or wool and later, cotton, crepe or silk.
 The neck scarf (sjan) is made from a square piece of material that is folded on the diagonal and worn on top of the blouse and vest and either tied or secured with a pin.
-Again they are made of linen, wool and cotton or silk and are decorated with a variety of designs or embroidery.
+They are made of linen, wool and cotton or silk and are decorated with a variety of designs or embroidery.
+Long-sleeved white blouses are common in most regions.
+The sleeves are gathered at the wrists and may feature a turned-down collar trimmed with embroidery.
+Over this is a tight-fitting sleeveless red or black bodice (sometimes laced), trimmed with pewter or silver eyelets (snörmärlor).
+A long full skirt typically devoid of decoration is worn, though it may have hem trimming.

 Swedish women wore various types of headdresses (huvudbonad) ranging from white linen scarves folded or draped in elaborate forms (huvudduk or klut) to formed hats made of silk or satin (bindmossa).
 The hats often have a ruffled lace edge/lining to protect the fabric from hair oil.